soyart/webtools/README.md

 2. `dist` is where your ssg output (HTML file tree) live

 3. `resc` is where you store this website exclusive resources.

-The usual workflow for the 1st run

-1. You prepare your source directory and resources

-2. You update your site manifest(s) in `manifest.json` to reflect your needs

-3. You run a webtools command to perform some task

-4. You push the website documents to webserver

-After the 1st run, you can now just do tasks 3-4 and your websites will get updated.

 ## Client-side components